i-machine-think/compositionality_paradox_mt/README.md

 This repository contains the data and evaluation scripts for the paper:

-Verna Dankers, Elia Bruni and Dieuwke Hupkes (2021).
-[The paradox of the compositionality of natural language: a neural machine translation case study](https://arxiv.org/abs/2108.05885).
+"The paradox of the compositionality of natural language: a neural machine translation case study"

 In this paper, we present tests to evaluate compositionality "in the wild".
 As a case study, we consider the compositional behaviour of English-Dutch NMT models.
 This repository contains five folders, with their own READMEs: